 What are the best games available on PS Now?

-Sony’s PlayStation Now service boasts the largest game library of any game streaming service including Nvidia GeForce Now and Xbox Games Pass, with over 500 PS3 and PS4 games on offer.
-However, while it’s a large collection, you won’t find the latest PS4 titles on the service like with Microsoft’s Xbox Games Pass, which features Xbox-exclusives like Sea of Thieves on release date.
+Sony’s PlayStation Now service boasts the largest game library of any game streaming service, with over 800 games on offer.
+However, while it’s a large collection, you won’t find the latest PS4 titles on the service like with Microsoft’s Xbox Games Pass, which features Xbox-exclusives like Gears 5 upon release.

-But despite not having the most up-to-date collection (the latest titles to be added include Knack and F1 2016), it does boast a large collection of PS2, PS3 and PS4 games, and it's updated on a monthly basis.
-It’s the only way to play older PlayStation titles on a PS4 so if you’re interested in a retro gaming, this is the only way to do it.
+But despite not having the most up-to-date collection (the latest titles to be added include God of War and PlayerUnknown's Battlegrounds), it does boast a large collection of PS2, PS3 and PS4 games, and it's updated on a monthly basis.
+It’s the only way to play older PlayStation titles on a PS4 so if you’re interested in retro gaming, this is the only way to do it.